Spurs complete Richarlison signing

-Tottenham have completed the signing of Brazil international forward Richarlison from Everton.

-The deal is rumored to be worth an initial £50 million, while add-ons could take the full figure to £60m.
+The deal is rumoured to be worth an initial £50million, while add-ons could take the full figure to £60m.

 Richarlison has signed a five-year contract at Tottenham Hotspur Stadium and has become Spurs' fourth signing ahead of the new season after Fraser Forster, Ivan Perisic and Yves Bissouma.